Budget Token Empire

 - Craft one copy of Apprentice Necromancer, the monthly reward card for June 2019.

-- The rest of the deck consists of commons and rares from Core, HoS, HoM, Alliance War and Moons of Elsweyr.
+- The rest of the deck consists of commons and rares from Core, HoS, HoM, Alliance War, Moons of Elsweyr and Jaws of Oblivion.

 You may replace Bleakcoast Troll with Hive Defenders or the mix of Pit Lion, Bishop of the Hour and Golden Saint from the Empire Conquest deck.
 Alternatively, you may also use any additional copies of Shadowfen Priest you already own.